Function Types

 If you’re not sure, start with classification — it’s the most common case and the easiest to prototype.
 You can always create another function later.
 Nothing about your account or data is locked to one function type.

-Why three pages?
+Why separate pages?

-These three types share the same concept of “a function,” but they involve different setup steps, different review workflows, and different output shapes.
+These types share the same concept of “a function,” but they involve different setup steps, different review workflows, and different output shapes.
 Splitting the docs by type means you only have to learn the parts that apply to your use case, without wading through irrelevant terminology.

 Next